 If your Windows 10/8/7 delete some of your important files accidentally, you still have a chance to get them back.
-You can just try a file recovery software from EaseUS.
+You can just try a data recovery software from EaseUS.
 It allows you to restore up to 2GB files for free.
 You can directly download it here and recover automatically deleted files easily.

 Step 1.
 Select a location and start scanning

 Launch EaseUS Data Recovery Wizard, hover on the partition/drive where the deleted files were stored.
 Click "Scan" to find lost files.

 Step 2.
 Select the files you want to recover

 When the scanning has finished, select the deleted files you want to recover.
 You can click on the filter to display only the file types you want.
 If you remember the file name, you can also search in the "Search files or folders" box, which is the fastest way to find the target file.

 Preview the recoverable files.
 Then, select files you want to restore and click "Recover" to store the files at a new storage locations instead of the disk where the data was previously lost.

 Brithny is a technology enthusiast, aiming to make readers' tech lives easy and enjoyable.
 She loves exploring new technologies and writing technical how-to tips.
 In her spare time, she loves sharing things about her favorite singer - Taylor Swift on her Facebook or Twitter.